 Before you can access original State archives you must have a reader's ticket.
 Reader's tickets are issued in our reading room and are valid indefinitely.
 You may use your ticket to access records in the reading room and at our Regional Archives Centres.

 A reader's ticket requires that you have read and agree to the reading room rules and procedures described here.
-When using State records we also ask that you respect the privacy of, and not cause distress, to living persons
+When using State archives we also ask that you respect the privacy of, and not cause distress, to living persons

 Reading room rules

 Our reading room rules and procedures are designed to help preserve and protect the States' archives.
-State Records is responsible for preserving and making records of continuing value accessible as State archives.
+NSW State Archives is responsible for preserving and making records of continuing value accessible as State archives.
 One way that we can all help preserve these unique and irreplaceable records, now and for future generations, is through ensuring proper security, care and handling.

 When using our reading facilities you agree to follow our reading room rules by: